squirrels-analytics/squirrels-analytics.github.io/docs/references/python/arguments/ParametersArgs.md

 # ParametersArgs (class)

-The class for the "sqrl" argument of the main function of [parameters.py], which runs at server startup time.
+ParameterArgs is the class type of the "sqrl" argument for the main function of [parameters.py], which runs at server startup time.

-Can be imported from the module `squirrels.arguments` or `squirrels`.
+The class can be imported from the `squirrels.arguments` or `squirrels` module.

 ## Attributes